 The Zoo is home to two black-naped fruit doves, one male and one female.
-The male, born in 2010, came to the Zoo in 2011 from Zoo Miami in Miami, Florida, while the female, born in 2008, came to us from the Fort Wayne Children's Zoo in 2013.
+The male came to the Zoo in 2015 from Pueblo Zoo in Colorado, while the female, born in 2008, came to us from the Fort Wayne Children's Zoo in 2013.

 International Union for Conservation of Nature (IUCN) Red List status: Least concern.

 The black-naped fruit dove genus is believed to have originated in New Guinea but is now distributed throughout Java, the Celebes Sea, the Moluccas Islands, and the Southern Philippines (Southeast Asia).
 This species of Ptilinlopus can be found in both temperate and tropical climate habitats; including forests,forest edge and scrub land.
 These birds can be found in both agricultural areas and in isolated fruit trees,searching for berries and fruits.

 The black-naped fruit dove’s diet consists of fruits and berries, especially figs.